timeccles/pif/README.md

 - program the onboard FPGA with a compiled bitstream
 - control the FPGA firmware from the Raspberry Pi processor

-Example FPGA firmware programs are also included.
+Example FPGA firmware programs are also included, plus an example of controlling the FPGA from a web application.

 Many flavors of Linux are available for the Raspberry Pi.
 This software is written for the *Raspbian/wheezy* distribution.